PythonOptimizers/cygenja/doc/source/installation.rst

     pip install cygenja

-in a virtual environment or globably with full admin rights.
+in a virtual environment or globally with full admin rights.